rhysbrooks1/CS321-002-s25-team-09/README.md

 file](https://drive.google.com/file/d/1JL-reDAedKBnw7jiz6iAaSxUwz6BwZil/view?usp=sharing) (70MB)
 contains lots of important data pertaining to the details of an activity.
 Note that this file is hosted on Google Drive as it is larger than files allowed on GitHub.
-Since we only need a select few keywords to use within our B-Tree keys, it is easiest to strip the file to only the necessary items.
-Below is a snippet from a stripped version of the above log file that will be used to create the appropriate B-Trees.
+Since we only need a select few keywords to use within our BTree keys, it is easiest to strip the file to only the necessary items.
+Below is a snippet from a stripped version of the above log file that will be used to create the appropriate BTrees.

 ```
 12/12 18:46:17 Accepted suyuxin 218.18.43.243